Hubs-Foundation/hubs-discord-bot/README.md

 - "Send messages," "Read messages," and "Embed links" are necessary in order to bridge between the Hubs room that is linked to a channel and the messages that are sent within the channel on Discord.
 - "Manage webhooks" is necessary in order for the bot to find and use a webhook for bridging chat.
-- "Manage channels" is necessary if you want to use the bot's channel topic management.
-If you don't want the bot to put Hubs information in the topic, then you don't need it.
+- "Manage channels" is necessary in order for the bot to set the channel topic and bridge chat. **Note:** We do not ask for this permission globally when you add the bot to your server, instead we recommend you grant this permission to the bot in specific groups or channels.

 You can and should assign these on a channel-by-channel basis to the bot role after adding the bot to your guild.